What reports do you look at in Google Search Console?

 Ahead, you’ll learn about some of the most valuable tools and reports in Google Search Console.

 First things first.
-The Search Analytics report will display a 7, 28, or 90-day summary of how often your website appears in the search results.
+If you’re using old GSC, the Search Analytics report will display a 7, 28, or 90-day summary of how often your website appears in the search results.

-On the dashboard, you’ll see data that can be broken down by the following:
+On the dashboard, you’ll see data that can be broken down into the following metrics:

 - Search Type